 Stockholder of Record.
 If you own shares that are registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are considered a "stockholder of record" of those shares.
-For these shares, the Notice has been sent to you directly by us.
+For these shares, we have mailed the Notice directly to you.
 You may vote your shares by proxy prior to the Annual Meeting by following the instructions contained on the form of proxy card.